Den Dover

-Densmore Ronald "Den" Dover (born 4 April 1938) is a British politician.
+Densmore Ronald Dover (born 4 April 1938) is a British politician.
 Representing the Conservative Party, he was the Member of Parliament (MP) for the constituency of Chorley from 1979 to 1997.
 He then served as a Member of the European Parliament (MEP) for the region of North West England, from 1999 to 2009.

 He was forced to resign the position of Chief Whip, before being expelled from the party, over investigations into his expenses, and stood down from the European Parliament at the 2009 European Elections.

 Biography

 Dover was born in Stockton Heath, Cheshire.
 Educated at King George V School, Southport until transferring to Manchester Grammar School where he won the bowling prize at cricket.
 Dover gained a First Class Honours degree in Civil Engineering at Manchester University.

 Career

 Dover worked in the construction industry across Europe, working for John Laing plc, George Wimpey, and as Chief Executive for the National Building Agency.
 Dover was latterly Director of Housing Construction with the Greater London Council, before entering politics on a full-time basis when he became an MP.